 Lieko Shiga has been announced as winner of the second Prix Pictet Japan Award.
 The winner was chosen for her series Blind Date.
+The prize was awarded on 22 November 2017 at a special ceremony at Hillside Forum, Daikanyama, Tokyo.

 This year marks the second edition of the Prix Pictet Japan Award.
 This award is open to Japanese photographers under the age of 40 who are working on projects linked to sustainability.
 Prix Pictet’s network of Japanese photography experts nominated 40 photographers who submitted work of an exceptionally high standard.
 As with the main Prix Pictet award, all genres of photography are accepted.